Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 Root canal vs. implant placement.

-Note: The success-rate statistics stated in the discussion on that page are in reference to primary (initial) root canal treatment.
+Note: The success-rate statistics stated in the discussion on that page are in reference to primary (initial) root canal work.
 As you’ll read below, retreatment cases may offer a lower success rate, and this difference must be kept in mind.

 Possible retreatment approaches –